PiCiU1221/University/README.md

-# Studia
+# University

-This repository is currently used for posting my college work.
+This repository contains my university assignments and projects.